 While it really isn't necessary to drive in New York, a number of people still choose to own a car.
-Expats who opt to drive in New York City should be aware of some of the finer details of driving in the Big Apple.
-While expats are initially allowed to drive in New York with an international driving licence, foreigners must apply to exchange their licence for a local one after becoming legally resident in the state.
+Those who opt to drive in New York City should be aware of some of the finer details of driving in the Big Apple.
+While foreigners are initially allowed to drive in New York with an international driving licence, they must apply to exchange their licence for a local one after becoming legal residents in the state.

-It is important to be aware of parking restrictions in New York because fines are hefty.
-Worse still, if a vehicle is impounded, the driver will have to pay a large fee to have it released.
-Parking in New York often involves renting a space in a parking garage, many of which have long waiting lists and charge huge fees.
+Being aware of parking restrictions in New York is essential because fines are hefty.
+Worse still, if a vehicle is impounded, the driver will have to pay a large sum to have it released.
+Parking in New York often involves renting a space in a parking garage, many of which have long waiting lists and charge exorbitant fees, so it's well worth researching parking options to find something suitable.
 Parking on the street usually requires paying at a parking meter.

 ►Cost of Living in New York City provides an overview of monthly expenses